 The price of each animal changes every year.

 Charity in Islam is a big factor and as such, Zakat and Fitrana donations are also made throughout the year.

 “A person is not a believer who fills his stomach while his neighbour goes hungry.”
 Prophet Muhammad (PBUH) (Bukhari)

 Qurbani donations are split into three shares, with one of those shares going to people in need, such as orphans or widows and those who are living in poverty.
 Here at Orphans in Need, we work across several countries and will prioritise the neediest communities to receive your Qurbani donations.

 Pay Your Qurbani

 Please Allah (SWT) and reap the rewards by donating your Qurbani through Orphans in Need today.
-For more information, please contact us.
+For more information and to donate now, please click here or contact us.